-Usually. such concepts are tuned with a sink on axis, which is then "refilled" under angles.
-This can sound very good in terms of tonality.
-In a sensitive area for the ear there is a sink (I like to call it "ear flatterer"), energetically still nothing is missing, because it is compensated under angles.
+Usually such concepts are coordinated with a sink on the axis, which is then "filled up" again at angles.
+In terms of tonality, that can sound very good.
+In an area that is sensitive to the ear there is a depression (I like to call this "ear flatterer"), but nothing is missing energetically, as it is compensated at angles.

 This concept finds application in very many, vA speakers developed under time, and or selling pressure 😉

 Baffle rectangular, narrow, tweeter centered, 15mm bevels on both sides

 The chamfers weaken the interference, but the fundamental problem persists.
 The above written remains valid.